niooii/the-truman-show/README.md

                 "channelId": "channelid",
                 "minWaitSecs": 30,
                 "waitSecsVariance": 60,
-                // Path to a list of messages in the same directory "messagesList": "text.txt"
+                // Path to a list of messages in the same directory <-- delete this comment "messagesList": "text.txt"
             },
             {